-The MD/CEO and the Chief Financial Officer ("CFO") are required to state in writing to the Board that the Company's and Group's financial reports present a true and fair view, in all material aspects, of the Company's and Group's financial condition and that operational results are in accordance with relevant accounting standards.
-Pursuant to Section 295A of the Corporations Act 2001, the MD/CEO and the CFO are required to provide written certification to the Board, at both the end of the Half-Year and the Full-Year reporting periods, that the Company's and Group's financial reports are based on a sound system of risk management and internal control and that the system is operating effectively.
+The MD/CEO is required to state in writing to the Board that the Company's and Group's financial reports present a true and fair view, in all material aspects, of the Company's and Group's financial condition and that operational results are in accordance with relevant accounting standards.
+Pursuant to Section 295A of the Corporations Act 2001, the MD/CEO is required to provide written certification to the Board, at both the end of the Half-Year and the Full-Year reporting periods, that the Company's and Group's financial reports are based on a sound system of risk management and internal control and that the system is operating effectively.